colyseus/docs/docs/cloud/typescript-compilation-errors.md

 ## Disabling TypeScript strict mode (not recommended)

-This is not recommend as it will make your application more prone to runtime errors, but you can disable TypeScript strict mode by modifying the following configuration to your `tsconfig.json`:
+You can disable TypeScript strict mode by modifying the following configuration to your `tsconfig.json`.
+(This is not recommend as it will make your application more prone to runtime errors.)

 === ":octicons-file-code-16: `tsconfig.json`"